How my Parents went from Poverty to Wealth and Taught me Life Lessons for Financial Independence

 There’s a psychological decision that you may want to consider.

 We each have a certain lifespan.
-And during part of that time, we’re working.
-If we choose to spend all of our earnings as we go along, the last quarter of our lives, when we’re probably not working full time, we won’t have much money.
+And during part of that time, you’re working.
+If you choose to spend all of our earnings as you go along, the last quarter of your life, when we’re probably not working full time, you won’t have much money.

-If we choose to save and invest while we’re working, our total income will be allocated across our entire lifespan.
-Thus, for the final part of our life, we’ll have the financial freedom and comfort that we did during our working lives.
+If you choose to save and invest while you’re working, your total income will be allocated across your entire lifespan.
+Thus, for the final part of your life, you’ll have the financial freedom and comfort that you did during your working life.

 If you make that decision, to save for later, you automatically give yourself an opportunity for greater financial freedom.